skatejs/skatejs/README.md

 #### The problem

-If you want `component-a` to be able to rely on `component-b` being initialised you'd have to put some constraints on your consumers:
+If you want `component-a` to be able to rely on `component-b` being initialised, you'd have to put some constraints on your consumers:

 - If you're running native, you must load your definitions at the bottom of the page.
-Oh, but also ensure that you're loading `component-b` before `component-a`.
+You must also ensure that you're loading `component-b` before `component-a`.
 You could use a module loader to ensure `component-b` is imported by `component-a`, but you still have the constraint of making the consumer load the definitions at the bottom of the page.
 - If you're running in polyfill land, just make sure that you load `component-b` before `component-a`.
 As above, you could just use a module loader for this.

 The problem here is that your consumer is now concerned with implementation details and have constraints placed on them that they shouldn't have to worry about.

 #### The solution

-If you want to do something when `component-b` is initialised from `component-a`, you can use `skate.ready()`.
-We can make the assumption that the `component-b` element will be in the DOM no matter what, we just can't assume that it will be initialised yet.
+If you want to do something when `component-b` is initialised, you can use `skate.ready()`.

 ```js
 skate('component-a', {